 About the artwork

 The Unilever company was founded in 1930 through a merger of the Margarine Unie of Van den Bergh and Jurgens with Lever Brothers Ltd. Architect Hermann Mertens was commissioned by Unilever to design the new head office (later he would also design the bank building of the Robaver / ABNAmro on the Coolsingel).
 Sculptor John Rädecker was commissioned by Mertens to make a façade work for the high tower at the Museum Park.
 The sculpture consists of three statues.
 The left figure is a man with a raised leg and stands for 'Labor'.
 In the center is a female figure on a wheel; she personifies 'Transport'.
 The figure on the right has a book in hand and thus represents 'Science'.
 The approximately 3 meter high figures are separated by four vertical ribs of travertine.
 They are above a large colored window section by glazier and artist Joep Nicolas.
-On 'Labor, Transport, Science'he worked with his brother Willem, who was also a sculptor and was more often involved in the execution of his work.
-In addition to the main entrance, two more reliefs by Rädecker have been placed.
-The one on the left has the theme 'Industry' and shows a man in a factory.
-The judge's theme is 'Culture' and shows two African women with agricultural products that are important to Unilever.
+On 'Labor, transportation, scienceHe collaborated with his brother Willem, who was also a sculptor and was frequently involved in his work.
+Two reliefs by Rädecker are also placed next to the main entrance.
+The left one has the theme "Industry" and depicts a man in a factory.
+The right one has the theme "Culture" and depicts two African women with agricultural products important to Unilever.
 The former Unilever office has been the headquarters of Rotterdam University of Applied Sciences since 1994 and is a national monument.

 Read moreRead less